All in One SEO (Free) vs All in One SEO Premium – Is It Worth Paying For?

 About All in One SEO for WordPress

-The All in One SEO plugin has been created to help you optimize your WordPress website and its content for search engines.
-The purpose of this is to increase the chances of your website being found when people are searching for terms you’ve written about.
-Provided your website covers topics people are actually searching for, good SEO can help grow your audience.
+The All in One SEO plugin was created to help you to optimize your WordPress website and its content for search engines — increasing the chances of your website being found when people search for terms you’ve written about.
+Provided your website covers topics people are actually searching for, good SEO can help to grow your audience.

-Although WordPress is considered to be search engine friendly out of the box, a plugin like All in One SEO can make it even more so.
+Although WordPress is considered to be search engine-friendly out of the box, a plugin such as All in One SEO can make it even more so.

-In this All in One SEO review and comparison, we’ll look at exactly how the plugin achieves this and whether the free version does enough, or if you should consider upgrading to the premium version.
+In this All in One SEO review and comparison, we’ll look at exactly how the plugin achieves this and whether the free version does enough — or whether you should consider upgrading to the premium version.

-First, we’ll check out the free version, before looking at the premium option.
-Then we’ll cover the main differences between the free and paid versions of All in One SEO.
+We’ll check out the free version first, before looking at the premium option.
+Then we’ll cover the main differences between the two.

 All in One SEO Free

-If you’ve been using another search engine optimization plugin, such as Yoast SEO, you can use the All in One SEO import tool to migrate the data and settings from the old plugin to the new one.
+If you’ve been using another SEO plugin, such as Yoast SEO, you can use the All in One SEO import tool to migrate the data and settings from the old plugin to the new one.

 Once the plugin is up and running on your website, you can start optimizing your site through the general settings.

 Even with the free version, all of the settings are accompanied by a tooltip that provides information on their purpose.
-Often links are displayed that will take you to the relevant page in the All in One SEO online documentation for more detailed information.
-This is all very helpful as there are lots of settings, and with some of them, it’s not immediately obvious what they do.
+Often, links are displayed that will take you to the relevant page in the All in One SEO online documentation for more detailed information.
+This is all very helpful, as there are lots of settings, and it’s not always immediately obvious what they do.

-The free version of All in One SEO works with custom post types as well as the standard WordPress blog posts and pages.
+The free version of All in One SEO works with custom post types, as well as the standard WordPress blog posts and pages.
 However, you also have the option of disabling the plugin for some or all of your custom post types.
-Thanks to this, if you’re creating your own custom post types, or you’re using a plugin that creates its own, such as WooCommerce, All in One SEO will help you make them more search engine friendly.
+Thanks to this, if you’re creating your own custom post types, or you’re using a plugin that creates its own (such as WooCommerce), All in One SEO will help you to make them more search engine-friendly.

-While the general settings are something you’ll probably only interact with once, or maybe after making big changes to your website, the All in One SEO fields that are displayed on the WordPress post and page screens are where you’ll use this plugin the most.
+The general settings are something you’ll probably only interact with once (or maybe after making big changes to your website); the All in One SEO fields that are displayed on the WordPress post and page screens are where you’ll use this plugin the most.

-The information you add to these fields is used by search engines like Google to determine the topic of your content.
+The information you add to these fields is used by search engines such as Google to determine the topic of your content.
 The contents of the title and description fields are also used by search engines when they list your website in their results pages.

 The preview snippet section of the All in One SEO panel shows how your content might look when it’s displayed in the search engine results.
 A descriptive and enticing piece of text can increase the chances of search engine users clicking through to your website.

-Although you can’t control exactly how your website is presented in search engine results, using a plugin like All in One SEO with the ability to fill in these fields each time you publish a new post or page gives you a good chance of determining how the entry for your site is displayed.
+Although you can’t control exactly how your website is presented in search engine results, using a plugin — such as All in One SEO — that has the ability to fill in these fields each time you publish a new post or page gives you a good chance of determining how the entry for your site is displayed.

-The other options on the All in One SEO panel allow you to ask search engines not to include this post or page in their index and results, ask search engines not to follow any links in the post or page, and disable the plugin features for this post or page.
-You can also disable the Google Analytics integration for the current post or page as well.
+The other options on the All in One SEO panel allow you to ask search engines not to include the post or page in their index and results, ask search engines not to follow any links in it, and disable its plugin features.
+You can also disable the Google Analytics integration for the post or page as well.